joelvanfossen/joelavanfossen.github.io/research.md

 * Van Fossen, Joel A. _Nietzsche on Love_ (Manuscript under contract).
 Cambridge University Press.

+* * Part of the Cambridge Elements Series

 ### Articles
 * Van Fossen, Joel A. "_Ressentiment_ as a Reactive Attitude" (Forthcoming).
 In _The Moral Psychology of Resentment_, edited by Antti Kauppinen and Max Lewis.
 Rowman & Littlefield.